lesnata/news_api/README.md

 ##### REGISTRATION

 /api/account/register -> POST request for a new user
-NOTE: new registered account needs to be approved manually.
+- new registered account needs to be approved manually.
 Please, refer to 'TODO refactor' section

 ##### NEWS